-OTO SOUND MUSEUM constitutes in a collection of sound works.
+OTO SOUND MUSEUM constitutes an archive of sound works.
 The recognition and conservation of works of intangible nature is one of the missions that characterized the museum since its foundation.
-The presentation of soundscapes in the museum marks their entry into the collection, which also becomes an archive for consultation available to anyone interested, including researchers, curators or institutions.
+The presentation of soundscapes in the museum marks their entry into the collection, conceived as archive for consultation available to anyone interested.

 to access the exhibition.